troyraen/DM-in-Stars/_Paper/figures/main.md

 <img src="temp/Teff_1.0Msun.png" alt="temp/Teff_1.0Msun" width="400"/>

 Grey lines mark Teff at leaveMS of NoDM models (thin line), blue lines mark same for c6 models (thick line).
 Difference in MS lifetime of 2.0Msun models is greater than for 1.0Msun models.

+Problems:
+- [ ]  In 2Msun models (top row), c6 model lives __longer__ than the NoDM model which is opposite of delta MS tau plot.
+Something is wrong here.
+- [ ]  Difference in MS lifetime between 2Msun models is more like 10% than 20%

 ```python
 descdf = get_descdf(fin=fdesc)